 The first version of DYANA was developed between 1994 and 2001.
-The main aims of this project were creating a methematical model of the behavior of a distributed CDS, implementing a generalized approach to simulation of RTS.
+The main aims of this project were creating a methematical model of the behavior of a distributed RTS, implementing a generalized approach to simulation of RTS.
 The Model Driven Approach was first exploited in this system.
-The results of the researches with DYANA were used in verious industrial project, including the project DrTecon
+The results of the researches with DYANA were used in verious industrial project, including the project DrTesy.

-Starting from 2001, a hardware-in-the-loop environment for avionics systems has been developed.
+Starting from 2001, a hardware-in-the-loop environment for avionics systemshas been developed.
 This system will be referred to as HILS STAND hereafter.
 Some subsystems of DYANA were applied to real-time environment.
 This tool is successfully used for development of nautical embedded systems as well.
-Since 2010, a new simulation tool based on the most popular international stand that has been developed.
+Since 2010, a new simulation tool based on the most popular international standards has been developed.
 The first production version was released in 2012, hence the system was named DYANA-2012.

-This paper gives an overview of the following aspects of DANA.
-In section 2, we discuss the basic requirements for a modern simulation environment that were considered before designing DYANA.
-In section

-3, High level architecture standard used in DYANA is introducted.
+This paper gives an overview of the following aspects of DYANA.
+In section 2, we discuss the basic requirements for a modern simulation environmentthat were considered before designing DYANA.
+In section 3, High level architecture standard used in DYANA is introducted.
 The format in which RTS are defined in DYANA is discussed in section 4.
-Section 5 gives an overview of the subsystems of DYANA that implement various section 6.
+Section 5 gives an overview of the subsystems of DYANA that implement various specific features.
+The verification subsystem is briefly described in section 6.
 Finally, in section 7 we give examples of the application of DYANA.